MailCleaner/BalancedBayes/README.md

 ## Usage

+The BalancedBayes::Vendor::Stub module is provided to make it easy to implement for other vendors, but in order for the executabales to actually be usable they specifically use the BalancedBayes::Vendor::MailCleaner module.
+Modify or take inspiration from these as you see fit.

 `bin/feed_bayes.pl` - Use this script to add a given message to the appropriate queue directory.

 `bin/process_bayes.pl` - Use this script to check for trainable items in any of the queues.

+`bin/bayes_report.pl` - Use this to generate a report of the number of items queued, the number already trained, any deficit from one type to the others and the number which are trainable.
+With an email address, it will mail the report.

 ## Installation